the-doctor1994/team-heart-of-gold/docs/profile.md

 ###Grayson Kempster
 #####About
->Junior Computer Science major with a focus on physics.
-Good at creative problem solving.
-Experience with Java, HTML, C, and UNIX.
-Interested in database management, graphic design, and function design.
+>I am a Junior Computer Science major with a focus on physics.
+I work as an RA in Washington Tower in the SouthWest residence area.
+I was raised in a small town called Hopedale in MA where I earned the rank of Eagle Scout in the local Boy Scout troop.
+I am good at creative problem solving, and have experience with Java, HTML, C, and UNIX.
+In terms of this project I am interested in database management, graphic design, and function design.

 #####Comp.
 Science Courses
 * CS 121